Camping sounds fun and games… until someone brings out the skillet.

 4. Try to keep your kids away from the fire.
 Cooking outdoors is not as safe as cooking indoors

-Now, it is time to learn about seven stress-free camping cooking hacks you should try on your next trip.
+Now, it is time to learn about seven stress-free camping cooking hacks, from White Duck Outdoors, you should try on your next trip.

 1. Go Half-prepared